paxha/lararole/README.md

 Thank you for considering contributing to the Laravel Lararole Library!
 The contribution guide can be found in the [Lararole documentation](http://lararole.com/).

 ## License
-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Lararole library is open-sourced package licensed under the [MIT license](https://opensource.org/licenses/MIT).